 Thameside is a new private prison in London, operated by Serco.
-Opened in 2012, it is a local prison holding a mixture of young adult and adult prisoners both convicted and on remand.
+It is a Category B Prison and was opened in 2012.
+It is a local prison holding a mixture of young adult and adult prisoners both convicted and on remand.

 About this information